MessyLab/JARVIS-A-Smart-To-do-list-assistant/README.md

-# Smart To-do list assistant
+# JARVIS Smart To-do list assistant

 This is an intelligent to-do list assistant, integrated with the capabilities of LLM, allowing for more efficient and convenient management of projects, tasks, and ideas without the need for any spreadsheet work.

 ![](./resource/structure.png)

-shot term memory is based on streamlit message to storage long term memory is in database

-The function includes:
+## The function includes:

 1. Add a new project and show all the projects: